 Summary: Journalists and political gurus dismiss Sanders as a wannabe revolutionary while focusing on the minutia of the GOP presidential horse-race.
 That’s wrong.
 Trump is a revolutionary, and only seeing the big picture reveals why.
-Even if he fails (as he probably will), others will travel the trail he blazed.
+Even if he fails, others will travel the trail he blazed.

 “Although Nero’s death had at first been welcomed with outbursts of joy, it roused varying emotions, not only in the city among the senators and people and the city soldiery, but also among all the legions and generals; for the secret of empire was now revealed, that an emperor could be made elsewhere than at Rome.”